pluginsandsnippets/wordpress-plugin-template-boilerplate/README.md

 # WordPress Plugin Boilerplate

-This repository offers an open source WordPress Plugin Template with many useful functions, specially to prepare basic widgets, short codes and settings page.
+This repository, developed under [Plugins & Snippets](https://www.pluginsandsnippets.com), offers an open source WordPress Plugin Template with many useful functions, specially to prepare basic widgets, short codes and settings page.
 The aim of this Boilerplate Template is to save time for WordPress Developers in building high-quality plugins.

 ## Contents